panoply/vscode-liquid/readme.md

     └─ views
 ```

-By default, when no `.liquidrc` or `package.json` file (containing a `prettify` field) exist in a projects root, it will assume beautification rules have been defined in the `.vscode/settings.json` workspace file.
-When no formatting rules are defined in the workspace file then the default Prettify rules will be used.
+By default, when no `.liquidrc` or `package.json` file (containing a `prettify` field) exist in a projects root, then it is assumed beautification rules have been defined in the `.vscode/settings.json` workspace file.
+When no formatting rules are defined in the workspace file then the default Prettify and Extension rules will be used.
 In situations where you need the extension to use a config file that is located outside of the root you can provide a `baseUrl` to the directory containing one of the supported file types.

 Targeting the `.liquidrc.json` file located in `docs` directory: